 Learn more about Lake Champlain and Vermont history below.
 Visit more on the local information page.
-If you have other questions about history in Vermont or would like help with finding a home in Burlington VT or another town in the area, contact Brian.
-You might also like to view Brian's listings or start your own home search.
+If you have other questions about history in Vermont or would like help with finding a home in the Greater Burlington VT area, contact the Brian Boardman Group.
+You might also like to view our listings or start your own home search.

 Lake Champlain, A Key Battleground